nvtkaszpir/prusa-esp32-node-red-time-lapse/docs/Hacking.md

 - all in one flow (makes flow copies REALLY easier)
-- it is easier to add additional printers (or cameras) as new flows or copy/paste fragmets of flow
+- it is easier to add additional printers (or cameras) as new flows or copy/paste fragments of flow
 - it is easier to alter existing printer API parsing easier, just edit the `is printing?` node, especially if it returns JSON objects.